dasdigidings/basicstation/README.md

 2. Click Gateways button.
 3. Click the "Register gateway" link.
 4. Check “I’m using the legacy packet forwarder” checkbox.
-5. Paste the EUI from the balenaCloud tag or the Ethernet mac address of the board (calculated above)
+5. Paste the EUI from the balenaCloud tag or the Ethernet mac address of the board (calculated above).
-6. Complete the form and click Register gateway.
+6. Complete the form and click Register gateway, please include geoinformation for ttnmapper and such services.
 7. Copy the Key generated on the gateway page.